-- Conversation follow up.
-You can remind someone personally that remind someone they’re not forgotten, raise new ideas or thoughts, or even include a small gift that carries some personal meaning to the receiver.
+You can remind someone personally that they’re not forgotten, raise new ideas or thoughts, or even include a small gift that carries some personal meaning to the receiver.

-- Expressions of sympathy.
-Can be the toughest thing to write, but sincere notes personal notes can offer great comfort to the receiver.
+These can be the toughest thing to write, but sincere notes can offer great comfort to the receiver.